Updated Application Requirements

 With this policy, Princeton aims to help alleviate financial hardship placed on applicants, including those who have the opportunity to take the required sections of the SAT or ACT during the school day at no charge.
 If submitting an official score report is a financial hardship, Princeton will continue to review applications with self-reported scores.

-1. Upload the graded written paper alongside your application materials when submitting the Common Application, the Universal College Application or the Coalition Application.
+Option 1.
+Upload the graded written paper alongside your application materials when submitting the Common Application, the Universal College Application or the Coalition Application.

-2. Mail, email or upload the graded written paper to your applicant portal.
+Option 2.
+Mail, email or upload the graded written paper to your applicant portal.

 The grade and the teacher comments should appear on the paper.
 If a grading rubric was used, please include this information along with your paper.
 The admission office is more interested in the quality of the writing than the grade it received and encourages you to submit a graded written paper that shows your best efforts, regardless of the grade.